 Nagel mentioned that Facebook runs a series of tests and has research opportunities that prove what creative assets work and do not work well for users.
 Designing for mobile-first with vertical video is definitely one of the tactics that work!

-PLAY MORE: SOCIAL MEDIA STORY BEST PRACTICES
+PLAY MORE: CREATIVE SOCIAL MEDIA STRATEGIES FOR STORIES

 Nagel touched on best practices for brands that want to take advantage of all the features that Instagram has to offer.
 Users rapidly adopted Instagram stories, with over 500 million accounts posting stories every day in 2019.
 Instagram stories experienced quicker growth than Facebook saw with the Instagram feed, which may prove that the stories experience is what users prefer.